kbmsg/domino-scripts/README.md

 **Save to Library** - Saves the script to your local script library (right sidebar) so you can reload it later without regenerating.

+**Save to Domino** - Saves the script to your HCL Domino server script library so you can share among your team and have documentation as well.
+Download the scripts.nsf template and edit the ACL accordingly.
+You will need your DRAPI up and running.

 **Right Sidebar**

 **My Servers**